Do you react and get angry with your child, then feel guilty about it? Learn how to respond with intentional parenting to stay calm.

 With intentional parenting, you’re now aware that you have a choice, and can be more purposeful about the decisions you make.

-Start by going within yourself, reaching for the nearest place where compassion lies, even if that means not saying anything to your child (as opposed to yelling).
+Go within yourself, reaching for the nearest place where compassion lies, even if that means not saying anything to her (as opposed to yelling).
 Then, realize that you actually have a choice, and decide to make one that better aligns with the parent you want to be.

 Parenthood is a journey and a process, one that’s taken choice by intentional choice.
 The best part?
 The more you choose not to react to your triggers, the less control these triggers will have over you.